 Similarly, we hear general reports in the media that property prices are rising and this general sentiment can set unrealistic expectations.
 For example, specific price expectations in the CBD should be markedly different from those in a particular region or suburb.
 But we may tend to think that all prices in all areas will always rise.
 And this is where the danger lies.

 Myth 3: Property’s a sure thing

 The combination of low mortgage rates and rising home values means debt levels have increased dramatically.
-In fact, the ratio of household debt to disposable income is recorded at 155.9%―a record high2.
+In fact, the top 10% of leveraged Australian households have an average debt to disposable income ratio of 600%2.

 If you cannot afford to repay a home loan due to changes in personal circumstances, such as losing your job, your entire financial future can be put at risk.
 Any slumps in house prices could result in many people being unable to cover outstanding loan amounts if forced to sell.

 Take a long-term view